 - Twin Lakes and the viewpoints – handmade platforms, swings, nests and many more, where you can take the perfect Instagram picture 😉 We were a couple of minutes late and the platforms were closed, so if you want to take those cool photos, make sure to get there a bit earlier.

 - Entry gate to the golf course – because it’s cool!
+The famous gate is the Handara Golf Course gate – an entrance to the Resort and Golf Course.

 - Munduk – a green village in the hills with beautiful waterfalls nearby, that’s where you can experience real Bali countryside